Why is there a Star on Top of My Christmas Tree?

 Matthew then wrote of the Magi, “After they had heard the king, they went on their way, and the star they had seen in the east went ahead of them until it stopped over the place where the child was.
 When they saw the star, they were overjoyed.”
 (Matthew 2:9-10) The star led the Magi right to the house where Jesus and His family were.
 “They entered the house where the child and his mother, Mary, were, and they fell down before him and worshiped him.
 Then they opened their treasure chests and gave him gifts of gold, frankincense, and myrrh.”
 (Matthew 2:11)

-This Christmas, as you are putting that beautiful star on your tree, why not take the time to explain to your children what that star represents?
+This Christmas, as you are putting that beautiful topper on your tree, why not take the time to explain to your children what it represents?
 Helping them to understand the significance of the star will help them to understand the true meaning of Christmas.
 Sure, Christmas is about family, sharing, creating memories, giving and receiving gifts, and spending time with those we love.

 First and foremost, however, Christmas is about Jesus.
-At that first Christmas, God sent a special star to guide the Magi to where the Baby Jesus was.
+At that first Christmas, God sent a special star to guide the Magi to the Baby Jesus.
 God’s light is still shining through Jesus, drawing people to Himself.
 Christmas is a wonderful time to reflect on that light.
 For those who are willing, God will put His light in them as well.

-Would you consider a year end gift to support our missionary work in Brazil?
+Would you consider a year end gift to support our missionary work in the United States and in South America?
 It is tax deductible and your gifts are making a difference in so many people’s lives!
 Just click here.
 Obrigado!